smashdevcode/developing-aspnet-on-macosx/README.md

 To confirm if you have Yeoman installed, run the command `yo --version`.

-To install Yeoman, run the command `npm install -g yo`.
+To install Yeoman, run the command `sudo npm install -g yo`.

 ### Install the K Version Manager (KVM)